The larger impact of bad ad performance

 We wasted our precious advertising dollars on irrelevant and annoying advertisements seen by a consumer who was not even in the market for our products.
 This resulted in wasted impressions that we paid for.
 This resulted in someone turning away from not only our brand, but a plethora of actually helpful ads that Mike has now blocked.

 In this digital sphere, we lacked the ability to speak to our audiences like real people - to understand when it's appropriate to ask for their business.
 They didn’t like that.
 They became annoyed, and we lost them.

-Digital ads behave like your crazy uncle Ramsey
+Digital ads behave like a person